Last updated: November 21, 2020

 Usage Data refers to data collected automatically, either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

-Website refers to God Save The Stream Store, accessible from https://godsavethestream17.wixsite.com/merchandise
+Website refers to ICON Meats, accessible from http://www.iconmeats.com

 You means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:

 Address, State, Province, ZIP/Postal code, City

 Usage Data is collected automatically when using the Service.